cognitiveprince/paradox_docs/getting started.md

     Step 4.
 The eroded image will be displayed in the erode block.
 1. Blank img

+    Step 1.
+Take the

+    Step 2.

+    Step 3.
 1. Crop

     Step 1.
 Take the read image block click on the select button and select the image you want to read.